Similan-Diving-Tours

 Water Temperature

 A lot of people think that the sea is a lot colder in winter than it is in the summer, but this isn’t true.
 You feel the cold more in the winter, especially after you get out of the sea and you’re still wet, but this is because the air is colder not the water.
-Anyway, The Similan Islands water temperature remains quite constant throughout the year.
+The Similan Islands water temperature remains quite constant throughout the year.
 The average sea temperature at depths less than 40 metres is 27-29°C all year round.
 There are times when it drops to the mid or even low 20s, but in general these are rare or temporary occasions.
+Every four or five years, we experience cooler and greener water at the Similans.
+More of this is explained further down.

 The most-common time when the water temperature drops in tropical seas is when a thermocline passes.
 These bodies of cooler water rise from the deep, and divers usually see it just before feeling it.
-There is a distinct difference in density and temperature compared to the regular water near the surface and what rises up from the deep.
+There is a distinct difference in density and temperature compared to the regular water.
 You will see a shimmer where the two different types of water meet, and certainly feel the difference, which can be 4-6°C. Thermoclines usually pass within a few minutes.
+Don't panic or try to swim away from it.
+Just hang on and wait it out.

 The Green Monster is a term often used by many dive guides at The Similan Islands when they refer to certain underwater sea conditions.
 As the name suggests, it’s green and something that you want to avoid.
 The Green Monster is a body of water that moves through The Similans and is considerably cooler than the water surrounding it.
 Visibility is also greatly reduced.
 It can come at any time of year or day, and can pass quickly or stay for your whole dive, or even all day.